Liberal Studies with Concentration in Educational Studies (B.A.)

 Program Overview

-The bachelor's program in liberal studies with a concentration in educational studies includes a solid liberal arts foundation as well as education courses to prepare you for a variety of careers, including work in day care centers, private schools, and other positions that do not require state licensure.
+The bachelor's program in Interdisciplinary studies with a concentration in educational studies includes a solid liberal arts foundation as well as education courses to prepare you for a variety of careers, including work in day care centers, private schools, and other positions that do not require state licensure.
 Those interested in a teaching license use this degree through the Endicott College Van Loan School of Professional Studies to prepare for graduate studies.

 Liberal arts courses help you gain content knowledge in math, science, children’s literature, and history.
 Education courses focus on curriculum theory and design, special education, instructional technology, and key concepts and thinkers in the field.
 Internships are available throughout your program and help you build a resume in your chosen field.